DougBeney/dougie.io/_posts/2018-06-04-why-i-dont-use-suse.md

 By default, it encrypts your boot partition.
 This means you have to enter your disk's password twice - once for Grub and another time for OpenSUSE.
 Entering 'Expert Mode' and editing partitions to remedy this feels unintuitive, at least to me, compared to other distros' partition editors.

-EDIT: Since writing I have noticed [this fix](https://en.opensuse.org/SDB:Encrypted_root_file_system) by OpenSUSE on how to avoid having to enter your password twice.
+**EDIT**: Since writing I have noticed [this fix](https://en.opensuse.org/SDB:Encrypted_root_file_system) by OpenSUSE on how to avoid having to enter your password twice.
 Good to see they documented a fix but it is still far too hacky for the end-user.

+**EDIT 2**: So, I learned that it is actually very valid for SUSE to encrypt /boot.
+Someone who compromises your system could replace the kernel or initrd with a trojan'd version of it.
+This modified version could include a keylogger so that once you enter your password, it is recorded.
+Now, the situation of someone doing this to your computer without you knowing is extremely unlikely unless you're a person in power or maybe a boss with a smart disgruntled employee.
+Still, it's cool to see that SUSE took this into consideration.
+The question now is whether SUSE should implement that fix by default so an inexperienced end user wouldn't have to deal with it.

 ### 4.7gb ISO